YogeshSingla/LEYc/README.md

 |5.| [Siraj Raval](https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A/featured)|<ul> <li>Videos on machine learning, Deep Learning, NLP and Data Science.<br><br> <li>Hands on Approach coupled with theory|

 ### How to contribute?
->SEE INSTRUCTIONS.md
+* SEE INSTRUCTIONS.md
->THIS README file is generated using python script (generate_markdown.py).
+* THIS README file is generated using python script (generate_markdown.py).
->DO NOT EDIT README.md manually.
+* DO NOT EDIT README.md manually.
 Changes will be overwritten by generate_markdown.py
 ***
 ### Footnotes
->channels listed here do not rely heavily on advertisements and expect to see very less sponsered content in them.
+>Channels listed here do not rely heavily on advertisements and expect to see very less sponsered content in them.

 ***